 Electricity: 230V, 50Hz.
 Plugs in Myanmar have two or three pins or three flat blades.

-Money: The Myanmar Kyat (MMK) is the official currency, and it's divided into 100 pyas.
-The US Dollar (USD) is currently the most used currency, even though it was banned for domestic use in 2022.
-As Myanmar is still a cash-based society, credit card use is few and far between.
+Money: The Myanmar Kyat (MMK) is the official currency, and it’s divided into 100 pyas.
+The currency has experienced severe devaluation since 2021, with black market rates reaching over 7,000 kyat per US dollar.
+Myanmar remains largely a cash-based society, with credit card use limited.

 International dialling code: +95